-company.
+To illustrate, assume that the CEO decides that she would like to bid for the company.
 Assume further that the value of the company is \$20 billion without the CEO, and \$21 billion with the CEO.
 The highest price that outside bidders would be willing to pay is \$20 billion.
 The management group could offer a slightly higher price, say \$20.1 billion, and win the auction.
-Under the appraisal method, in contrast, the fair value of the shares would be \$21 billion (the value of the company under its existing management).294
+Under the appraisal method, in contrast, the fair value of the shares would be \$21 billion (the value of the company under its existing management).301

-Thus, if one holds the view that shareholders are not entitled to the extra value the CEO produces, relying on the deal price is preferable to judicial valuation because the appraisal remedy tends to provide public investors with a share of the extra value attributable to the CEO's leadership.
-The Moreover, reliance on the deal price does not require courts to determine whether a CEO is uniquely valuable.
-In our discussion above whether courts should treat superstar CEOs as controlling shareholders, we explained that a legal rule that distinguishes between superstar and 'regular' CEOs would likely fail given the difficulty of distinguishing between the two types of CEOs.
+Thus, if one holds the view that shareholders are not entitled to the extra value the CEO produces, relying on the deal price is preferable to judicial valuation because the appraisal remedy tends to provide public investors with a share of the extra value attributable to the CEO's leadership.302 Moreover, reliance on the deal price does not require courts to determine whether a CEO is uniquely valuable.
+In our discussion above regarding whether courts should treat superstar CEOs as controlling shareholders, we explained that a legal rule that distinguishes between superstar and "regular" CEOs would likely fail given the difficulty of distinguishing between the two types of CEOs.
 The deal price method of appraisal, however, would allow superstar CEOs to capture their unique contribution without requiring courts to identify superstar CEOs.
 In other words, the market will treat the two types of CEOs differently.
-If outside bidders believe the CEO is not uniquely valuable, their bid will not be adversely affected by their expectation that the management team would not join them, Thus, there will be little difference between the value determined using the appraisal and deal price methods.
-The extra value and the subject to the extra value and the extra value and the extra value is preferable to judicial valuable.
+If outside bidders believe the CEO is not uniquely valuable, their bid will not be adversely affected by their expectation that the management team would not join them.
+Thus, there will be little difference between the value determined using the appraisal and deal price methods.303

 Note that our analysis differs from Subramanian's view.
-He recognizes the problem of "valuable CEOs" and focuses on the obstacle superstar CEOs might create for bidders.297 In his view, these obstacles imply that auctions, in their current formulation, cannot ensure that deal price reflect fair value.
-He therefore proposes several measures to improve the sale process, the most important one being ensuring that "valuable" managers work with other bidders.298
+He recognizes the problem of "valuable CEOs" and focuses on the obstacles superstar CEOs might create for bidders.304 In his view, these obstacles imply that